Stockport Branch Canal: Working life

-The main line of the Ashton Canal had been authorised by Act of Parliament in June 1792, and in March 1793 the Proprietors obtained a second Act, which authorised a branch to Stockport, a branch which would leave the Stockport branch at Reddish and run along the Tame Valley to Beat Bank to serve some coal mines at Haughton Green, and a separate branch to Hollinwood.
-The Act authorised the Proprietors to raise an additional £30,000, with which to fund all three branches.
-Although the Company advertised for an engineer, they did not find one, and their agent James Meadows probably oversaw the construction.
+The main line of the Ashton Canal had been authorised by an act of Parliament, the Manchester and Oldham Canal Act 1792 (32 Geo.
+3. c.
+84), in June 1792, and in March 1793 the Proprietors obtained a second act, the Manchester and Stockport Canal Act 1793 (33 Geo.
+3. c.
+21), which authorised a branch to Stockport, a branch which would leave the Stockport branch at Reddish and run along the Tame Valley to Beat Bank to serve some coal mines at Haughton Green, and a separate branch to Hollinwood.
+The act authorised the Proprietors to raise an additional £30,000, with which to fund all three branches.
+Although the company advertised for an engineer, they did not find one, and their agent James Meadows probably oversaw the construction.
 The Hollinwood branch was finished first, in late 1796, but the Stockport branch opened soon afterwards, in January 1797.

-With good supplies of coal from the mines at Werneth which the Hollinwood branch served, and difficulties in building the Beat Bank branch due to it being on a clay slope, the Company decided to abandon further work on the Beat Bank branch, and notified William Hulton, the owner of the collieries at Denton, that they could not afford to continue.
-An Act to formally abandon it was sought in 1798, and although opposed by Hulton, it was obtained.
-In the same year, the Canal Company built warehouses at Stockport, and wharves were allocated there to assist the Werneth Colliery to sell its coal, and thus generate more traffic on the canal.
+With good supplies of coal from the mines at Werneth which the Hollinwood branch served, and difficulties in building the Beat Bank branch due to it being on a clay slope, the company decided to abandon further work on the Beat Bank branch, and notified William Hulton, the owner of the collieries at Denton, that they could not afford to continue.
+An act of Parliament to formally abandon it was sought in 1798, and although opposed by Hulton, it was obtained.
+In the same year, the canal company built warehouses at Stockport, and wharves were allocated there to assist the Werneth Colliery to sell its coal, and thus generate more traffic on the canal.

 With the coming of the railways, traffic fell, and dividends had dropped to 6 per cent by 1842.
-The Manchester, Sheffield and Lincolnshire Railway offered to buy the canal for an annual payment of £12,364, which would give the shareholders a 7 per cent return, and with a further payment of £540 per year to fund interest payments on debts, the Canal Company accepted gratefully in 1846.
-The takeover was formalised by an Act of Parliament in 1848, which required the Railway Company to maintain the canal in good order.
+The Manchester, Sheffield and Lincolnshire Railway offered to buy the canal for an annual payment of £12,364, which would give the shareholders a 7 per cent return, and with a further payment of £540 per year to fund interest payments on debts, the canal company accepted gratefully in 1846.
+The takeover was formalised by an act of Parliament in 1848, which required the railway company to maintain the canal in good order.
 This they did for many years, running their own boats for the carriage of goods until 1892.
-The Canal Company was wound up in 1883, and the shareholders were given shares in the Railway Company.
+The canal company was wound up in 1883, and the shareholders were given shares in the railway company.

 The canal was principally used to carry general cargo, such as supplying raw cotton to the mills and returning with manufactured goods.
 It also carried coal for the mills and the townsfolk who lived in the neighbourhood.
-Another important cargo was the supply of grain to William Nelstrop & Company’s Albion Corn Mill at Stockport Basin.
+Another important cargo was the supply of grain to William Nelstrop & Company's Albion Corn Mill at Stockport Basin.

 In its early days there was passenger carrying on the Ashton Canal and one of the routes was between Manchester and Stockport.